Embedding asymptotically expansive system: The case of zero-dimensional systems

+To mark the period of this $k$-brick we change to $|$ (or $\times |$ in the case of $1$-bricks) the symbol at the $k$-marker position of the $(k-1)$-regular block or at the marker position of the $l$-brick by which the $k$-brick begins.
+We then make $k$-free the positions in the maximal singular $1$-subblocks of $u^k$ in the same way as above.

+The $k$-filling positions (resp. $k$-free) of a $k$-regular block or a $k$-brick $u^k$ are the $\alpha/2^k|u^k|$ first (resp. remaining) $(k-1)$-free positions of $u_k$.
+Finally the $(k+1)$-marker position of a regular $k$-block (resp. the marker position of a $k$-brick) is the first $k$-free position in this block (resp. in this brick).
+The empty $k$-code $\psi^\emptyset_k$ with respect to $G$ is then just the infinite word obtained by concatenation of all empty $k$-blocks.\\

+\textit{2.
+First scale encoding.} Empty regular $1$-blocks are encoded as for aperiodic systems.
+For any $n\leq n_1$ we consider an injection $\psi_n$ from $Per_n(X,T)$ to $\{1,...,K\}^n$.
+Now we fill up an empty $1$-brick by writing the image by $\psi_n$ of the associated distinguished periodic point (without erasing the marker position $\times $).\\

-\textit{4.
-Higher scale encoding.} Regular $k$-blocks are encoded by writing in the $k$-filling positions of $\psi^\emptyset_{k-1}(x)$, defined as in the aperiodic case, the code of $\mathcal{V}_k$ conditionally to $\mathcal{V}_{k-1}$.
-We explain now the procedure for a singular $k$-block.
-This block correspond to a visit in $Per^{\epsilon_k}_{n_k}$.
-We choose again $\epsilon_k$ so small that singular $k$-blocks correspond to visit the $\epsilon_k$-neighborhood of a single $n$-periodic orbit with $n\leq n_k$.
-By continuity of $\psi_{k-1}$ we may also ensure that the $\psi_{k-1}$-image on the singular $k$-block is given by the image of the associated periodic orbit which is the repetition of a word of length $n$.
-We distinguish then two cases : either the period $n$ is less than or equal to $n_{k-1}$ and we let $\psi_k$ be equal to $\psi_{k-1}$ on this block, or the period $n$ is larger than $n_{k-1}$ and in the first $\alpha n/2^k$-free positions of the repeated word we write the code of $\mathcal{V}_k^n$ conditionally to $\mathcal{V}_{k-1}^n$ and in the next $\alpha n/2^k$-free positions we specify the periodic point by asymptotic $per$-expansiveness according to Inequality (\ref{peexp}).
-The sequence $(\psi_k(x))_k$ is converging pointwisely for the product topology in $\{1,...,K\}^\mathbb{Z}$ as for any $i$ the $i^{th}$ coordinate is changed at most two times.
+\textit{3.
+Higher scale encoding.} Empty regular $k$-blocks are encoded by writing in the $k$-filling positions the code with respect to $\mathcal{V}_k$ conditionally to $\mathcal{V}_{k-1}$ as in the aperiodic case.
+We explain now the procedure for an $l$-brick with $l\leq k$.
+Such a brick is associated to a distinguished periodic point with least period $m\in ]n_{l-1},n_l]$.
+We distinguish then two cases : either $l\leq k-1$ and we let $\psi_k$ be equal to $\psi_{k-1}$ on this brick, or $l=k$ and in the first $\alpha n/2^k$ $k$-filling positions of the brick we write the code of $\mathcal{V}_k^n$ conditionally to $\mathcal{V}_{k-1}^n$ and in the next $\alpha n/2^k$ $k$-filling positions we specify the periodic point by asymptotic $per$-expansiveness according to Inequality (\ref{peexp}) on p.\pageref{peexp}.

+The sequence $(\psi_k(x))_k$ is converging pointwisely for the product topology in $\mathcal{A}^\mathbb{Z}$ (with $\mathcal{A}$ being the finite alphabet given by all symbols previously used) as for any $i$ the $i^{th}$ coordinate is changed at most two times.
+Indeed, $k$-free positions are changed at most one time.
+For $k\geq 2 $ the $k$-filling positions are not changed but for $k=1$ some of them become free and then filled again.
+However this last case may happen at any coordinate at most one time as we leave $1$-bricks forever.
 We let $\psi(x)$ be the pointwise limit of $\psi_k(x)$. \\